by Robert Frost

 I would have written of me on my stone:

 I had a lover’s quarrel with the world.

 Retyped from Selected Poems of Robert Frost, 1963.
 I tried to type it as verbatim as possible, down to the punctuation.
 The poem has eight verses.
 Frost used an extra line space to indicate the end of a verse and indented the first line of the next verse.
 This word processing system does not allow me to do that.
 So I used a line of hyphens (——) between each verse and a double line of hyphens to indicate the end of the poem.

-If you liked this one, you might also want to try “Two Tramps in Mud Time.”
+If you liked this poem, you might want to check out “Bob Dylan Has a Problem.”